haikukoten/muze-app/README.md

-# muze-app
+# Music + News = Muze

-The Muze app for Android &amp; iOS
+An app to give you updates about your favorite music and artists!